galaxyproject/planemo/docs/commands/workflow_convert.rst

                                       likely indicate a problem but in some cases may not prevent a workflow from successfully executing.
+      --skip_client_build             Do not build Galaxy client when serving Galaxy.
       --shed_install / --no_shed_install
                                       By default Planemo will attempt to install repositories needed for workflow testing.
 This